wejgaard/HolonEForth/README.md

 HolonEForth combines Chen-Hanson Ting's universal eforth.fs and eForthOverview.pdf in a CMS, and presents and handles source code and documentation together in a book view.

-Chapters create files, sections group related program units, units have separate space for comments. - HolonEForth is a [HolonCode](https://github.com/wejgaard/HolonCode) project.
+HolonEForth is a [HolonCode](https://github.com/wejgaard/HolonCode) project.

 ---